-Pillar 1.
-Clinical Practice 2.
-Leadership and Management 3.
-Education 4.
-Research Module(s) • APM052 Advanced Clinical Assessment, Critical Thinking and Diagnostic Reasoning Across the Life-span APM055 Advanced Clinical Practice Portfolio Elective module(s) to a total of 45 credits • APM032 Professional Leadership • APM058 Leading and Evaluating Learning in Healthcare Practice • HRM020 Foundations in Research Methods and Data Analysis APM056 Advanced Practice Dissertation
+Apprenticeship Standard Advanced Clinical Practice Clinical Leadership Education Research HEE Pillar Clinical Practice Leadership & Management • Module(s) APM052 Advanced Clinical Assessment, Critical Thinking and Diagnostic Reasoning Across the Life-span APM055 Advanced Clinical Practice Portfolio Elective module(s) to a total of 30 credits APM057 End Point Assessment APM032 Professional Leadership APM057 End Point Assessment APM058 Leading and Evaluating Learning in Healthcare Practice APM057 End Point Assessment HRM020 Foundation in Research Methods and Data Analysis APM056 Advanced Practice Dissertation APM057 End Point Assessment

 In the first year it is anticipated that you will commence five modules, of which you will complete four as the Advanced Clinical Practice Portfolio runs over two years).
-Year one will enable you to begin to develop and apply the core capabilities across the four pillars (clinical practice, research, leadership and management, and education) and relate them to your area of practice.
-You will develop your clinical expertise and competence through preparing the Advanced Clinical Practice Portfolio.
-The elective module in Year 1 may be taken in any period subject to availability and in discussion with your programme director.
+Year one will enable you to begin to develop and apply the core capabilities across the four pillars (advanced clinical practice, research, clinical leadership and education) and relate them to your area of practice.